danger/swift/README.md

 #### Deploying

 1. Update the CHANGELOG entry
-1. Edit the makefile with the version
+1. Edit the `Makefile` and `Sources/Danger/Danger.swift` with the version
 1. Commit the changes
 1. Create a git tag for the version
 1. Wait a second, run `make get_sha` to grab the SHA